-The rule as made will omit a clause of the Rules (clause 3.15.9(f)) that is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+The draft Rule will omit a clause of the Rules (clause 3.15.9(f)) that is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 The AEMC will notify the MCE of the removal of this provision.
-The rule as made does not propose that any provisions that are not currently civil penalty provision be classified as such.
+The draft Rule does not propose that any provisions that are not currently civil penalty provision be classified as such.